Connection to AWS

 Important:

-Use the policy text provided in the example below to list the actions that a Citrix DaaS uses to perform actions within an AWS account without restricting those actions to specific resources.
+Use the policy text provided in the example provided in this article to list the actions that a Citrix DaaS uses to perform actions within an AWS account without restricting those actions to specific resources.
 Citrix recommends that you use the example for testing purposes.
 For production environments, you might choose to add further restrictions on resources.

 Add IAM permissions